Clinical Collaborations

 Monica Stokes, MBA

-Pre-licensure Clinical Placement Coordinator, CRNA Credentialing Coordinator
+Pre-licensure Sr. Clinical Placement Specialist, CRNA Credentialing Coordinator

 monica.stokes@emory.edu